UPDATED: May 10, 2023

 Threat to strategic stability and arms control

 Specifically, Moscow and Beijing are concerned about the Aegis SM3-Block IIA, which the United States tested against an ICBM-class target in November 2020.
-The United States plans to deploy the system in Poland, ostensibly to counter a future potential Iranian threat, and in the Asia pacific.
-However, Russia and China have responded with a wide array of new missile capabilities that are meant to defeat U.S. missile defense systems.
-Testing theater missile defenses against ICBMs has led them to believe that U.S. theater missile defenses deployed near their borders may undermine their strategic nuclear deterrent.
+The United States plans to deploy the system in Poland and complete construction on Aegis Ashore Poland in 2023, ostensibly to counter a future potential Iranian threat, and in the Asia pacific.
+Later in 2023, technical capability declaration is expected, meaning that all major components of the system are installed and ready to begin integration.
+However, Russia and China have responded with a wide array of new missile capabilities that are advertised as to defeat U.S. missile defense systems.
+Although the United States has extremely limited effective defense against Russian or Chinese strategic forces, the imagined threats to such capabilities are being used to fuel an arms race that could undermine the stability of nuclear deterrents.